rashevskyv/ocs/README.md

 * Stock to luma3ds within 5 minutes.
 * Inbuilt zip and 7z extractor using libarchive.
 * Install tickets for eshop themes for your region
+* 3dsident functions for detect system version, region and screen type

 # Building